Waking up to Dental Sleep Medicine

 Neuromuscular Dentistry/ TMJ Treatment

-Patients at Koala® Center for Sleep and TMJ Disorders benefit from a clinician who is trained not only in dental sleep medicine, but also in neuromuscular dentistry.
+Patients at Koala® Center For Sleep & TMJ Disorders benefit from a clinician who is trained not only in dental sleep medicine, but also in neuromuscular dentistry.
 A neuromuscular trained dentist understands the complex workings of the nerves, muscles and temporomandibular joint (TMJ).
 Patients who suffer from TMD (temporomandibular joint disorder) have found relief in Dr. Willey’s capable hands for over ten years.
 With modern techniques to find the “true rest position,” Dr. Willey has been able to alleviate headaches that have not responded to traditional methods, ear aches that included ringing, buzzing and/or a clogged, itchy feeling as well as popping and clicking in the jaw joint.
 The cause of TMD is often a “bad bite” meaning that the teeth may sit together in a position that puts strain on the nerves, muscles and joints.
 By finding the correct bite using TENS, K-7 electromyography and a neuromuscular orthotic (a type of appliance), these painful symptoms can be relieved almost overnight. (see diagram of TMD symptoms.)

 One patient named Sue, was very skeptical about a dental solution to her problems.
 She was tempted to cancel her appointment many times.
 Good for Sue that she didn’t.
 After receiving her appliance, Sue was amazed!
 By relieving the pressure on her TMJ, she was pain free for the first time in a long time.